Insights from the Upanishads: Roots of World Literature

 The world literature roots angle helps us understand the Upanishads beyond a narrow religious frame.
 These texts shaped Indian philosophy and spiritual poetry.

-They also belong to the larger human tradition of writing that searches for meaning.
+They also belong to the broader history of world literature, where writing has long searched for meaning.
 Like great literature everywhere, the Upanishads move from doubt to insight, from surface life to inner truth and from the individual self to a wider vision of existence.

 Key Takeaways